kkrt-labs/kakarot-ssj/docs/general/local_state.md

 that wraps dictionaries holding the values stored in the blockchain storage modified locally.

-Because of technical limitations around the usage of dictionaries, instead of having one state per execution context that we could merge into the parent state if the context exits successfully or discard if the context reverts, we have one global `State` structs that achieves the same behavior by tracking transactional changes, which refers to the changes made inside the current transaction as a whole, and a contextual changes, which refers to changes made inside the current execution context.
+Because of technical limitations around the usage of dictionaries preventing us from using dicts in self-referring data structures, instead of having one state per execution context that we could merge into the parent state if the context exits successfully or discard if the context reverts, we have one global `State` structs that achieves the same behavior by tracking transactional changes, which refers to the changes made inside the current transaction as a whole, and a contextual changes, which refers to changes made inside the current execution context.

 The local state is updated as the code is executed, and when an execution context is finished, we merge the contextual state updates into the